juniorsundarCasual/TGT/vault/volume-4.chapter-288.md

 "I will take what is rightfully mine-"

 "You want to talk about right?!"
 Guy cut into his counterpart's emotionally charged tirade.
 "I was the one thrust into this body once its previous owner relinquished it, not you.
 You were just a byproduct of an experiment gone wrong.
 What you are is a parasite, a worm piggy-backing off of the work of others.
 I'll say it once, and I will say it again, you will NEVER be able to achieve anything by yourself.
-Every step you take, while decisive, lacks the wisdom or future sight.
+Every step you take, while decisive, lacks wisdom or future sight.
 You don't know how to take two steps back to take three steps forward.
 And worst of all, you are selfish-"

 "Take that back!"